carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 # An overview of Data Science

 **Data Science** is an interdisciplinary field that involves using statistical and computational techniques to extract knowledge and insights from large and complex data sets by applying advanced data analytics, Artificial Intelligence (AI), and Machine Learning (ML).
-Its process is a series of workflow steps that include data collection, mining, cleaning, exploratory data analysis, modeling, and evaluation.
+Its process is a series of workflow steps that include data collection, mining, cleaning, exploratory data analysis, modelling, and evaluation.
 Combining principles and practices from mathematics, statistics, computer engineering, and other fields, Data Science has a wide range of applications in healthcare, finance, marketing, and social sciences, and is becoming increasingly important in biomedical research.

 AI is increasingly used in biomedical research, with astonishing claims about the efficiency of AI and ML, and has lately caught extensive interest and concern of policymakers and the general public.